ryan24sun/Hillside-Suites/README.md

 # Hillside Suites
-Havish Boda, Aarav Mulinti, and Ryan Sun f
+Havish Boda, Aarav Mulinti, and Ryan Sun

 # Abstract
 Welcome to Hillside Suites, a luxurious hotel located in the beautiful town of Montville, New Jersey.
 Our hotel is designed with a modern look and is surrounded by lush greenery to create a relaxing and refreshing experience for our guests.